PotHix/pothix.github.com/content/post/stats-nov-2017.md

 [![Hours working using Toggl](/images/stats/2017/nov/toggl-time-working.png "Hours working using Toggl")](/images/stats/2017/nov/toggl-time-working.png "")

-The above chart is just for my freelance and full-time job.
+The above chart is just for my freelance and the full-time job.
 Not so much time as a freelancer, though.
-I decided to do a deep down about the time I spent working for my full time employee this month:
+I decided to do a deep down about the time I spent working for my full-time employee this month:

 [![Hours working for at Doist](/images/stats/2017/nov/toggl-time-working-doist.png "Hours working using Toggl")](/images/stats/2017/nov/toggl-time-working-doist.png "")

 We had 20 work days in Brazil this month and I worked for 189 hours, which mean that **I worked 30 hours more than I should**.
-According to this data, almost 5 of those hours were in the weekends/holidays.
+According to this data, almost 5 of those hours were on the weekends/holidays.
 I should really improve that.

 [![Deep vs Shallow work](/images/stats/2017/nov/toggl-time-working-deep-shallow.png "Deep vs Shallow work")](/images/stats/2017/nov/toggl-time-working-deep-shallow.png "")